 There is no reason to go to the store and get special onions for my recipes.
 Onions are onions in my opinion and cooking shouldn’t be fussy.
-Use your best judgement and don’t complicate your life.
+Use your best judgment and don’t complicate your life.

-I do not have ham but I still want to make the recipe.
+I do not have ham but I still want to make the recipe

 If you do not have ham, you can use bacon!
-I personally like using thick cut bacon in my cooking.
+I personally like using thick-cut bacon in my cooking.

 If you end up using bacon, skip the oil and then start the dish by frying the bacon first, then continue with the recipe.
 Adding both will make your dish very, very oily.